 This is typically the repository that a developer (or CI server) would configure the local environment to access InnerSource component distributions.
 This can either be a hosted or a proxy repository and it can even be a mixed repository that hosts both open-source and InnerSource components.
 The credentials used for connection configurations must have privileges to browse and locate components and their versions.
 Note: In the case of proxy repositories only the components downloaded to the repository will be considered.

 Repository configuration levels

-An InnerSource repository can be configured in IQ at different levels in the application and organization hierarchy.
+An InnerSource repository can be configured in IQ Server at different levels in the organizational hierarchy.
 Child organizations and applications can be configured to inherit parent repository connection settings.
 Similarly, settings can also be disabled at any level and block child organizations and applications from overriding or configuring local connections.